Randomized Experimental Design via Geographic Clustering: Prior results

-While the topic of large-scale balanced graph partitioning has attracted significant attention in the literature~\cite{DGRW12,DGRW11,tsourakakis2014fennel,ugander2013balanced,stanton2012streaming}, many prior authors have studied large-scale but non-distributed solutions to this problem.
+While the topic of large-scale balanced graph partitioning has attracted significant attention in the literature~\cite{karypis1998multilevelk, DGRW12,DGRW11,tsourakakis2014fennel,ugander2013balanced,stanton2012streaming, nishimura2013restreaming, nelson2016economic}, many prior authors have studied large-scale but non-distributed solutions to this problem.
 The need for distributed algorithms has been observed by several practical and theoretical research papers~\cite{aydin2015distributed,tsourakakis2014fennel,ugander2013balanced}.
-Here we summarize some related work in this area.

-Zhu and Ghahramani \cite{zhu2002learning} introduced the approach of label propagation.
-According to this method, clusters are initialized with known labels, after which these labels are propagated outward through the other nodes according to the transition probabilities of a Markov chain.
-The approach of label propagation was generalized to balanced clusters in the work of Ugander and Backstrom \cite{ugander2013balanced}.
-These authors formulated the swapping of nodes between clusters as a linear program which only depends on the number of clusters therefore allowing its implementation on very large graphs.
+Zhu and Ghahramani \cite{zhu2002learning} introduced the approach of label propagation, which was generalized to balanced clusters in the work of Ugander and Backstrom \cite{ugander2013balanced}.
 More recently, Aydin et al.~\cite{aydin2015distributed} achieve a scalable clustering in large networks by embedding the nodes along a line and use this embedding in future optimization steps.
-This approach has been proved to be effective for highly connected networks and expanders such as social networks~\cite{aydin2015distributed}.

-Our work in this paper concentrates upon clustering with a geographically defined network, in contrast to the focus upon social networks.
-Recent work suggests that for graphs that have a geographic nature, applying the idea of "natural cuts" \cite{DGRW12,DGRW11} is effective in solving the balanced partitioning problem.
-Inspired by this heuristic, we develop a distributed implementation, which we detail further in Section~\ref{graphclustering}.
+This approach has been proved to be effective for highly connected networks and expander graphs such as social networks~\cite{aydin2015distributed}.
+Our work in this paper focuses on clustering with a geographically defined network, in contrast to the focus upon social networks.
+Our contribution to this literature is the parallelization of the ``natural cuts'' algorithm \cite{DGRW12, DGRW11}, which has been shown to be effective in solving the balanced partitioning problem, particularly for geographical graphs.